19 Glorious Things To Do in Melbourne in Spring (2024)

 The most cutting-edge independent artists from Melbourne, Australia and overseas will put on shows that feature everything from dance to theatre to experimental performances – shows that will inspire, provoke and amaze.

-The festival is the biggest of its kind in the Southern Hemisphere, and isn’t just limited to Melbourne.
-The festival kicks off on 24 November.
+The festival is the biggest of its kind in the Southern Hemisphere, and isn’t just limited to Melbourne – there’ll be acts all across the state.

 Spring for me means getting outdoors more, and there are plenty of outdoor markets to browse.

-The Europa Night Market runs until 25 October at Queen Vic Market.
+The Europa Night Market will run once again at the Queen Vic Market.
 Every Wednesday night you can enjoy amazing food and entertainment, and even groove at a silent disco.

 Get ahead of your Christmas shopping by picking up a few handcrafted items at the Arts Centre Melbourne market, held every Sunday out the front of the arts centre.